 In two previous posts [1,2] I used the growth and decline of the Presbyterian denomination in Wales to put forward two complementary theses:

-- The growth of the church in the UK from mid-1730s to the 1870s was due primarily to revivals giving a large number of conversions.
+- The growth of the church in the UK from the mid-1730s to the 1870s was due primarily to revivals giving a large number of conversions.

-- The twentieth century, decline of the UK church is due to a lack of revivals and their associated conversions.
+- The twentieth century decline of the UK church is due to a lack of revivals and their associated conversions.

 There are people who object to the thesis that church growth is caused by revivals.
-Instead, they claim revival is a social fad, with church growth having a natural, rather than spiritual, causes.
+Instead, they claim revival is a social fad, with church growth having natural, rather than spiritual, causes.
 These objections need addressing.
 Consider four common objections.

-I have already demonstrated that this is not the case, as denominational growth during the 19thcentury was faster than population growth.
+I have already demonstrated that this is not the case.
+Denominational growth during the 19th century was faster than population growth.
 Figure 1 shows church membership as a proportion of society.
-Even if the church retained all its children then there must have been conversions in addition.
+Even if the church retained all its children, then there must have been conversions in addition.

-As can be seen from figure 1 most of the revivals in Wales were over by 1859/60.
+As can be seen from figure 1, most of the revivals in Wales were over by 1859/60.
 There were only a few very minor local revivals until the last national one in 1904.
 However, the bulk of the South Wales coalfield was not built until after 1860.
-This can be illustrated by the fact that South Wales coal production in 1854 was only 8.8 million tons compared with 57 million tons by 1913 .
+This can be illustrated by the fact that South Wales’ coal production in 1854 was only 8.8 million tons compared with 57 million tons by 1913 .

-Likewise the Rhondda valley, famous for its coal production, only had a population of 3035 in 1861, compared with a massive 113,735 in 1901 .
+Likewise, the Rhondda valley, famous for its coal production, only had a population of 3035 in 1861, compared with a massive 113,735 in 1901 .
 Sometimes people are surprised when they see few references to the Rhondda Valley in accounts of the 1859/60 revival.
 The reason is that there were very few people there at the time!
 Industrialisation came later.

 Data shows that all denominations in England, Wales and Scotland grew through the 19th century.
 It was a century that saw a huge rise in religious participation, especially in the first half .

 In comparison to the previous revivals, this is true as the churches declined during the 20th century.
-It was a revival out of time, see figure 1 .
-But the previous fifteen or more revivals had effects of more than a generation, massive church growth, and a changed religious and moral landscape in Wales.
+It was a revival out of time, figure 1 .
+But the previous fifteen or more revivals had effects of more than a generation.
+Their cumulated effect gave massive church growth, and a changed religious and moral landscape in Wales.
 That is why the country came to be known as a land of chapels and revival.